 ProtoSounds® is equipped with a RESET feature (Feature 18) that resets all programmable options back to their original factory settings.
-This is a useful feature if you find your engine not operating the way you think it should and don't want to take the time to check each RESET feature one at a time.
-To reset all the RESET features back to their original factory settings, enter RESET and go to Feature 18.
+This is a useful feature if you find your engine not operating the way you think it should and don't want to take the time to check each features back to their original factory settings, enter RESET and go to Feature 18.
 (See the section entitled Using